 Surprise, surprise!
-The single most effective way to guarantee you’ll be on budget at the end of your construction is to have clearly and specifically identified what your goals are for the project up front.
+The single most effective way to guarantee you’ll be on your renovation budget at the end of your construction is to have clearly and specifically identified what your goals are for the project up front.
 Write a list of your goals, prioritize them and clearly communicate them to your renovator.
 This information will be the vision that you and your renovator can work toward.

 The only way to accurately understand the necessary components of your renovation is to thoughtfully assess the space under consideration.
 This means site visits, asbestos testing (if your home was built prior to 1980), consultations with related professionals; doing whatever it takes to ensure that qualified pros review your home from every perspective.
 An example: at the outset of design stage in a project we completed a couple of years ago, I inspected the basement ceiling and discovered that there were multiple sister joists tying into and overloading a joist that was too long to begin with.
 Yikes!
 If that family had ever hosted a party with 20 people in their living room the floor would have collapsed!
 So, we brought in an engineer and came up with a cost-effective solution to stabilize the floor.
 This planning was done as we were designing for the renovation, averting nasty surprises mid-way through construction and allowing us the time required to land on the right solution: one that would not blow the renovation budget.

 Be very clear

 Once you’ve identified the project goals, the only way to develop a truly accurate and predictable renovation budget is to precisely design the finished result.
 Stephen Covey probably wasn’t thinking about construction when he said, ”Begin with the end in mind”, but it’s sage advice nonetheless.
 Purchasing a kitchen is much like purchasing a car: there is a vast array of cabinetry available that varies wildly in terms of cost.
 Without a completed drawing of your kitchen, a verbal quote is almost meaningless.